“Earth Mother. Soul Sister. Living Legend. Judy Garland is all these things to people.” – Gloria Negri, The Boston Globe, 1967

 M-G-M’s “The Wizard of Oz” goes into its third week at the Capitol today.
 On the stage will be Judy Garland, Bert Lahr and Ray Bolger, all of whom appear in the film.
 Mickey Rooney has been called back to the Coast to appear in the next of the “hardy” series.

 Judy was paid $3,500 per week for this engagement, earning a total of $10,500.
-That is more than she made during the entire filming of The Wizard of Oz under her standard MGM contract.
+That is more than she made during the entire filming of The Wizard of Oz under her then-standard MGM contract.
 When she returned to MGM the studio gave her a bonus of $10,600.

 August 31, 1939: More Ozzy items including an amusing story about Judy and the pigs on the Kansas set: